indyjo/bitwrk/README.md

 Status
 ------

-As of version 0.6.1:
+As of version 0.6.2:
 - BitWrk concentrates on the use case of providing peer-to-peer rendering for [Blender](http://blender.org), the free rendering software, into which it integrates by use of an add-on.
 A feature often requested by Blender users is local network rendering, even for single frames.
-By providing local workers with local jobs without going through the BitWrk service, this version useful even for non-p2p users.
+By providing local workers with local jobs without going through the BitWrk service, this version is useful even for non-p2p users.
   Renderings using Cycles (Blender's modern rendering engine) have been successfully accelerated at a small scale.
-While some features may be missing or not work as expected, BitWrk has shown to work very well with projects of small to medium size and high rendering complexity.
-With support for linked resources and scripted drivers, bitwrk-blender is approaching a state where it can be used for larger projects, too.
+With support for linked resources and scripted drivers, bitwrk-blender is reaching a state where it can be used for larger projects, too.
 - BitWrk is now integrated with a Bitcoin payment processing system, allowing users to pay for compute power, in Bitcoin.
 For this, the user has to request a deposit address, which will be provided after a couple of seconds by the payment processor.
 Bitcoin transactions need at